-On Friday, January 20, musicians from across the NYC experimental and jazz community will come together to counter cynicism with sound.
-The Anti-Inaugural Ball will take place at the The DiMenna Center for Classical Music, starting at 7 p.m.
-We asked 5 questions to the co-curators and co-producers: Jason Eckardt, Lainie Fefferman, John Glover, Jascha Narveson.
+On Friday, January 20, musicians from across the NYC experimental and jazz community will come together to counter cynicism with sound through the Anti-Inaugural Ball.
+We asked 5 questions to the co-curators and co-producers: Jason Eckardt, Lainie Fefferman, and Jascha Narveson.

 What is the idea behind the Anti-Inaugural Ball?